wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

-Note the use of Wagtail's built-in `get_parent()` method to obtain the
+Note: In the example template, using Wagtail's built-in `get_parent()` method obtains the
-URL of the blog this post is a part of.
+URL of the parent blog page.

 Now create a few blog posts as children of `BlogIndexPage`.
-Be sure to select type "Blog Page" when creating your posts.
+Be sure to select type "Blog page" when creating your posts.

 ![Page listing for Home page with the "Add Child Page" button highlighted in red](../_static/images/tutorial/tutorial_4a.png)

 !["Create a page in our blog" page type selector, with Blog page button highlighted in red](../_static/images/tutorial/tutorial_4b.png)

-Wagtail gives you full control over what kinds of content can be created under
+Wagtail provides full control over what content can be created under
 various parent content types.
 By default, any page type can be a child of any
 other page type.